For researchers with a project¶

 Long-term service deals with jobs that last months, and are scheduled in terms of FTE percentage over months.
 This is often directly as salary from some grant, as a researcher would be.

-Short-term could be a code review at one of our garages or a few hours of work.
+Short-term usually consists of support at one of our garages or a few hours of work.
 This is generally free (paid by unit basic funding).

 To actually make a request for support, see Requesting RSE support.